Pronouns in English Grammar: Types, Examples, and Rules

 Reciprocal Pronoun

 When there are two or more people or things, and each acts towards the other in the same manner, we use reciprocal pronouns to indicate that.
 For instance, “Joseph always helps me, and I always help him.”
-To express this in a simpler way, we can use the reciprocal pronoun and say, “Joseph and I always help each other.
+To express this more simply, we can use the reciprocal pronoun and say, “Joseph and I always help each other.

 We have only two reciprocal pronouns: each other and one another.
 Usually, we use each other when talking about two people or things.
-And we use one another when we talk about more than two people or things.
+And we use one another for more than two people or things.

 Reciprocal Pronoun Examples